Hagsten/Talkify/README.md

 Give a voice to your website in a matter of minutes.
 Talkify library provides you with high quality text to speech (TTS) voices in many languages.

-## Important notice (14th Nov 2017)
+## Important notice (28th Feb 2019)
 Version 2.0.0 will require an api-key to use our backend services (our hosted voices).
 Visit our portal (https://manage.talkify.net) to create your own API-key, each key includes 1000 free requests per month.

-The old endpoints will be open for some period of time but are obsolete, this is to ensure that our current users will have time to fetch their own api-key.

-This change does not affect the browser-built-in voices, i.e. Html5Player, since they do not communicate with our backend service.
+The old endpoints, which did not require an API-key, is now shut down.
+Only versions from 2.0.0 are supported.

 ## Installation
 ```